wvandeun/nornir_netbox/README.md

         (defaults to False)
     use_platform_slug: Use the NetBox platform slug for the platform attribute of a Host (defaults to False)
+    use_napalm: Use the Netbox platform napalm driver setting for the platform attribute of a Host (defaults to False)
 ```

 # Useful Links